PJR-129 Site Plan Requirements for Planning Applications

 Building & Engineering Permits: For Building and other non-Planning site plan requirements, visit CSS-019 – Minimum Standard Site Plan Requirements.

 - Minimum Standards.
 All site plans must be meet general architectural or engineering standards and be legible and drawn to scale, including a bar scale.
 Preparation of the required site plan by a draftsperson, architect, landscape architect or engineer is strongly recommended.
-Partial site plans for a portion of a property may be submitted as long as a vicinity map for the entire property is provided and other uses shown.
-The vicinity map will show the full parcel including frontage streets and cross reference the area of the partial site plan.
-Partial site plans must show all required features as listed below.
 Aerial photos will not be accepted in lieu of the Standard Site Plan, but can provide useful information to assist in preparing the site plan.
 All site plans must include a bar scale, north arrow, project name/applicant, name of preparer, date prepared, and date of last revision.

 - Existing Structures.
 Show and label the use of all existing structures and outdoor use areas including pool/spa, patios, parking areas, accessory structures, fences, and retaining walls.
 Show dimensions of all existing structures and outdoor use areas, their total square footage and distance to all property lines.
+Address and size (in square feet) for each structure must be included with the lable for each structure, where applicable.
 Identify existing roads, driveways, waterways, drainage features, septic systems including expansion areas, sub drains, wells and underground utilities.
 Property lines and dimensions supplied by applicant are for representational purposes only and do not constitute an approval of the location by the County.
 While not required, it is the Owner’s responsibility to have property lines surveyed.

 - Proposed Uses, Structures, and Improvements.
-Identify all proposed uses, structures and improvements and differentiate proposed (dashed lines) from existing (solid).
+Identify all proposed uses, structures and improvements and differentiate proposed from existing by using different line weights.
 Include outdoor use areas such as, storage areas, patios, parking areas, accessory structures, pools/spas, fences, and retaining walls.
 Show dimensions of all proposed structures and use areas, their total square footage, distance to property lines, setbacks to septic systems, creeks, wells and other structures.
 Identify all proposed improvements including driveways, turnarounds, turnouts, areas to be graded, drainage features, power poles, and underground utilities.
 Identify the types and total number of parking spaces for vehicles, bicycles and electric vehicle charging stations, including accessible spaces and the accessible path of travel if the use is public.

 - Landscaping and Tree Protection.
 Show the location and dimensions of all existing and proposed irrigated landscape areas, including square footage and dimensions of all lawn or turf areas.
 Show all existing and proposed landscape features, such as ponds, pools, berms and hedges.
 Show the dripline of all trees and the approximate location of all trees by species type that are 8" in diameter or larger within development area.
 Indicate which trees will be retained or removed and provide a table summarizing the total by species.